-- Kinesiology: 60
+- Kinesiology: 50

 - Nursing (Regular Program): 120

-- Nursing (Compressed Program): 80
+- Nursing (Compressed Program): 100

-- Prestigious Scholarship Application
+- April 1, 2021: Prestigious Scholarship Application

-- International Scholarship Application
+- February 15, 2021: International Scholarship Application

 Scholarships and Financial Aid

-Scholarships for Canadian Citizens and Permanent Residents
+Scholarships for Canadian Citizens and Permanent Residents (Landed Immigrants)

 One application allows you to be considered for any of the following Prestigious Scholarships:

-- Board of Governors’ Leadership,
+- Board of Governors’ Leadership

-- Trent Science Fair and
+- Trent Science Fair

-- Trent University Special Admissions scholarships.
+- Trent University Special Admissions Scholarships

-Trent University National Renewable Entrance Scholarships – No Application Required
+Trent University National Renewable Entrance Scholarships (No Application Required)

-Financial Aid for Canadian Citizens and Permanent Residents
+Financial Aid for Canadian Citizens and Permanent Residents (Landed Immigrants)

 Scholarships and Financial Aid for International Students

-Trent ESL students are eligible to apply for International Scholarships and Awards upon successful completion of the Trent-ESL program.
+Trent-ESL students are eligible to apply for International Scholarships and Awards upon successful completion of the Trent-ESL program.

 The Student Wellness Centre’s mission is to provide holistic and integrated support in meeting the bio-psycho-social needs of Trent University students.
 The interdisciplinary team supports student success and personal well-being through the provision of timely and effective supports.